-V1 or V2

-Take the Cross Country train to Burton upon Trent Railway Station is around a mile and a half from the ground.
+Public Transport → 25 mins or V1 or V2 → 2 mins Take the Cross-Country train to Burton upon Trent Railway Station is around a mile and a half from the ground.
 As you come out of the main entrance of the station go out down the lane then turn right into Derby Road and from there it is a straight road when you get to the roundabout take a left into Princess Way up to the stadium.
 It should take about 25 minutes to walk.
 The Trent Barton V1 and V2 bus service runs every half an hour from directly outside the railway station to the Pirelli Stadium.

-Seating

-Adults £22 Over 65's and Under 23's £20 Under 17's £12

-Terrace

-Adults £18 Over 65's £16 Under 23's £13 Under 17's £5

-Near to the railway station are the Roebuck Inn 101 Station Street one minute from the station serves good food and beer and for staying over for a night

-The Devonshire is just past the Roebuck Inn at 86 Station Street three minutes from the station Great pub, excellent Burton Bridge beers and wonderful arrangement with a local sandwich shop to order food!
+Seating Adults £22 Over 65's and Under 23's £20 Under 17's £12 Terrace Adults £18 Over 65's £16 Under 23's £13 Under 17's £5 Where to have a Drink Near to the railway station are the Roebuck Inn 101 Station Street one minute from the station serves good food and beer and for staying over for a night The Devonshire is just past the Roebuck Inn at 86 Station Street three minutes from the station Great pub, excellent Burton Bridge beers and wonderful arrangement with a local sandwich shop to order food!
 The Cooper's Tavern at 43 Cross Street 1 minute from the Devonshire and four minutes from the railway station However, you don't visit this pub for its comfort or ambiance, you go for its amazing choice of beers and ciders, mainly straight from the barrel.
 If you walk from the station to the ground, you will pass The Albert on Derby Street on your left good food and beer and friendly staff.

-Cambridge United

-Ground - Abbey Stadium, Newmarket Road, Cambridge CB5 8LN

-Capacity: 9,617 (4,376 Seated)

-Pitch Size: 110 x 74 yards

-Team Nickname: The U's

-Year Ground Opened: 1931(Cambridgeshire Cricket Club)

-Undersoil Heating: No Shirt Sponsors: Mick George Kit Manufacturer: Hummel
+Cambridge United Ground - Abbey Stadium, Newmarket Road, Cambridge CB5 8LN Main Telephone No: 01223 566 500 Fax No: 01223 729 220 Capacity: 9,617 (4,376 Seated) Pitch Size: 110 x 74 yards Team Nickname: The U's Year Ground Opened: 1931(Cambridgeshire Cricket Club) Undersoil Heating: No Shirt Sponsors: Mick George Kit Manufacturer: Hummel Website: www.cambridge-united.co.uk Programme: £3.00

-Website: www.cambridge-united.co.uk
+History Facts & Records

+Founded - 1912

+Years at Today's Ground - 83 years
-First Admitted to the Football League - 1971 for Bradford Park Avenue

-First Official Floodlit Match - Sept 1963

-Highest Attendance - 14,000 v Chelsea Friendly 01/05/1970

-Highest Score for - 7-0 (v Weymouth, Conference Premier, March 2007, v Forest Green Rovers, Conference Premier, September 2009

-Highest Against - 0 - 7 v Sunderland, League Cup Second Round, 1/10/2002

-Highest Scorer in a Season - 24 - David Crown in Division Four, 1985-86

-Highest Scorer Overall - 319 JS Forfar from 1922 - 36
+First Admitted to the Football League - 1971 for Bradford Park Avenue First Official Floodlit Match - Sept 1963 Highest Attendance - 14,000 v Chelsea Friendly 01/05/1970 Highest Score for - 7 - 0 (v Weymouth, Conference Premier, March 2007, v Forest Green Rovers, Conference Premier, September 2009 Highest Against - 0 - 7 v Sunderland, League Cup Second Round, 1/10/2002 Highest Scorer in a Season - 24 - David Crown in Division Four, 1985-86 Highest Scorer Overall - 319 JS Forfar from 1922 - 36 Diagram with most First Tage Agreements

 Player with most First Team Appearances - 450 Steve Fallon 1974 - 86 with 27 goals

+Former Names

 Abbey United FC 1912 - 1951

-Former Ground

-Parkers Piece (1923 - 33) (The birth of Football Association Rules)
+Parkers Piece (1912 - 33) (The birth of Football Association Rules) Colours

-The ground has four separate stands each with its own character.
+Ground Guide The ground has four separate stands each with its own character.
 The big main stand dates back to the start of time and has been pencilled in for redevelopment in the past.
 The North stand, also known as the Newmarket Road End is where the home fans congregate, with its social club in the corner.